HEMANTH-S-KUMAR-1/lifecompass-ai/README.md

 ## Project Structure

-The project consists of two main components:
+The project consists of three main components:

 ### Frontend (React + Vite)
 - Modern UI built with React and Vite